WAN monitoring with PRTG:

 2. Over 200,000 administrators: whether in large or small businesses, authorities, colleges or administrations - all around the world, more than 200,000 administrators put their trust in our network monitoring tool, and can therefore also monitor their bandwidth.
 Read our case studies here.

 3. Support: do you have a question?
 We respond in a jiffy!
-You can already access a great deal of information online by consulting our FAQs, manuals, videos, webcasts, or knowledge base.
+You can already access a great deal of information online by consulting our FAQs, PRTG User Manual, videos, webcasts, or Knowledge Base.
 You can of course also send us a message.
 We'll do our best to get back to you within 24 hours on business days.

 PRTG – your network monitoring tool